Breastfeeding: Representation on television

 The first depiction of breastfeeding on television was in the children's program Sesame Street, in 1977.
 With few exceptions since that time, breastfeeding on television has either been portrayed as strange, disgusting, or a source of comedy, or it has been omitted entirely in favor of bottle feeding.

 Religion

 In some cultures, people who have been breastfed by the same woman are milk-siblings who are equal in legal and social standing to a consanguineous sibling.
 Islam has a complex system of rules regarding this, known as Rada (fiqh).
 Like the Christian practice of godparenting, milk kinship established a second family that could take responsibility for a child whose biological parents came to harm.
 "Milk kinship in Islam thus appears to be a culturally distinctive, but by no means unique, institutional form of adoptive kinship."

 In Western countries, differences in breastfeeding practices have also been observed according to the affiliation or practice of Christian religions; unaffiliated and Protestant women exhibit higher rates of breastfeeding.

+Transgender women

+Milk production can be induced in transgender women by the use of hormone medications, although the volume of milk produced is too small to be used as a significant source of nutrition for an infant.
+In one case report, a transgender woman was able to produce 7 mL of milk per day with hormone treatment.